 The Community of Christ International Peace Award has been given since 1993.
-The award includes a $20,000 grant, sponsored by the Guy I. Bromley Trust, Bank of America, to be donated to the charitable peace, justice, or environmental organization of the recipient's choice.
+The award includes a $20,000 grant to be donated to the charitable peace, justice, or environmental organization of the recipient's choice.
 Honorees also receive a sculpture created by Wyoming artist Gail Sundell.
 Each is made slightly different to honor the unique peacemaking contribution of the recipient.

 2014 Bread for the World